PatchworkSecurity/cleansweep/README.md

 - `API_TOKEN`: The API token to use
 - `FRIENDLY_NAME`: Specify a custom name for this machine, `hostname` by default
 - `CONFIG_DIR`: Specify an alternative location to store metadata, `.patchwork` by default
+- `CLEANSWEEP_UUID`: Specify a UUID to use.
+The UUID must have been obtained through a previous register call.

 ### Configuration

 The machine uuid is stored in `.patchwork/uuid` by default.
 You can reset the uuid by deleting that file.
 This may be required when upgradng the operating system.

+You can specify a UUID by setting `CLEANSWEEP_UUID`.
+UUIDs are specific to Linux versions.
+You will need a new UUID if you upgrade your version of Linux, e.g. Ubuntu 12.04 to Ubuntu 14.04

 ## License